Health Physics Overview

 The next trip to visit Los Alamos and the Los Alamos National Laboratory (LANL) will be May 2016!
 Students in all types of occupational health and safety career paths are encouraged to come along - many networking, research, and job opportunities have happened for students in the past!
 Trip details will be posted here

 Health Physics Visiting Lectures

 Check out the new page dedicated to Health Physics Visiting Lecture videos!
-Please CLICK HERE to go to the Health Physics video page.
+Please click HERE

-CLICK HERE for more information and to view lectures.
+for more information and to view lectures.